- Melbourne, Australia

 In Stripes of the Sidestep Wolf (2004), Satchel O'Rye and Chelsea Piper, marooned in an Australian backwater with the world passing them by, find their own survival becomes inextricably intwined with that of an animal they believe to be the last-ever Tasmanian wolf.

 Sonya Hartnett's novel, The Ghost's Child, was shortlisted for the 2008 Commonwealth Writers Prize (South East Asia and South Pacific Region, Best Book).
 In the same year, she was awarded the prestigious Astrid Lindgren Memorial Award.
-Her latest book is Butterfly (2009).
+Her latest books are Butterfly (2009); The Midnight Zoo (2010), which was shortlisted for the CILIP Carnegie Medal; The Children of the King (2012), winner of the CBCA Children's Book of the Year Award; and Golden Boys (2014), her most recent novel for adults.

 Although Hartnett’s early breakthrough into the literary world at the age of 15 was an exciting kick-start to her career, she was inevitably labelled as a novelty teenage author and it took some years before her work was taken more seriously.